sourcegraph/about/handbook/engineering/distribution/gitlab_native_local.md

 This specializes and augments the official admin docs for the integration with gotchas when running on localhost.
-It assumes you want to develop/debug the Sourcegraph side of this relationship so therefore will run the `dev/start.sh` Sourcegraph and will run a Gitlab CE instance in a docker container.
+It assumes you want to develop/debug the Sourcegraph side of this relationship so therefore will run the `dev/start.sh` command for Sourcegraph and Gitlab CE in a Docker container.

 ## Sourcegraph instance